khulnasoft/docsai/README.md

 With the default configuration, the Markdown documentation will be generated inside the `./docs` folder in your working directory.
 You can find additional configuration options in the [documentation section](#cli-interface).

-## Support & Feedback

-This project is maintained by [Benjamin Räthlein](https://twitter.com/raethlein), [Lukas Masuch](https://twitter.com/gitworkflows), and [Jan Kalkan](https://www.linkedin.com/in/jan-kalkan-b5390284/).
-Please understand that we won't be able to provide individual support via email.
-We also believe that help is much more valuable if it's shared publicly so that more people can benefit from it.

 | Type                     | Channel                                              |
 | ------------------------ | ------------------------------------------------------ |
 | 🚨&nbsp; **Bug Reports**       | <a href="https://github.com/khulnasoft/docai/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3Abug+sort%3Areactions-%2B1-desc+" title="Open Bug Report"><img src="https://img.shields.io/github/issues/khulnasoft/docai/bug.svg?label=bug"></a>                                 |